9dots/devy/devy-white/store-answer.md

     RETURN too small hint
 ```

-With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.
+With their partner, students plan and attempt to implement a solution for storing the correct answer in a variable.

 1. Fill in handout
 2. Discuss plans